vimotest/viewmodel-classification/README.md

 * development team can focus on creating robust ViewModel classes, and the design team can focus on making user-friendly Views

+#### by The MVVM Pattern article

+* MVVM enables a developer-designer workflow
+* each MVVM component (Model, ViewModel, Model) is decoupled from each other, enabling:
+  * Components to be swapped
+  * Internal implementation to be changed without affecting the others
+  * Components to be worked on independently

 #### by Mircosoft Learn (extensions to previous definitions)

 * MVVM helps cleanly separate an application's business and presentation logic from UI
 * makes the application easier to test, maintain, and evolve
 * ViewModel acts as an adapter for the model classes and prevents from making major changes to the model code
 * UI can be redesigned without touching the view model
+* view model acts as an adapter for the model classes and enables you to avoid making any major changes to the model code

 ### Standard disadvantages